rameenjafri16/microbiome-shotgun-metagenomics/README.md

 Diet is one of the most important determinants of gut microbiome composition.
 Long-term dietary patterns produce distinct and reproducible microbial signatures, with omnivore-associated microbiomes enriched in taxa involved in protein and fat metabolism, and plant-based microbiomes enriched in fiber-degrading bacteria that produce short-chain fatty acids (SCFAs) such as butyrate (Sonnenburg & Bäckhed, 2016; Fackelmann et al., 2025).
 De Filippis et al. (2019) characterized the gut metagenomes of 97 Italian adults following omnivore, vegetarian, or vegan diets, demonstrating that dietary habit drives strain-level selection in key taxa such as *Prevotella copri*, with vegan-associated strains enriched in genes for complex carbohydrate degradation and omnivore-associated strains showing higher prevalence of branched-chain amino acid (BCAA) biosynthesis genes linked to insulin resistance and type 2 diabetes risk.
 The raw sequencing data from this cohort (NCBI SRA: SRP126540) provides the foundation for the present analysis.

 This study applies shotgun metagenomics to a subset of the De Filippis et al. (2019) dataset (three vegan and three omnivore samples)to perform taxonomic classification, compare community diversity between dietary groups, and identify differentially abundant taxa.
-Unlike 16S rRNA amplicon sequencing, shotgun metagenomics sequences all DNA in a sample, enabling species- and strain-level resolution as well as functional profiling (Quince et al., 2017).
+Unlike 16S rRNA amplicon sequencing, shotgun metagenomics sequences all DNA in a sample, enabling species and strain-level resolution as well as functional profiling (Quince et al., 2017).
 Raw reads were processed with fastp (Chen et al., 2018) for quality control and adapter trimming, chosen for its speed and ability to perform QC and trimming in a single pass with automatic adapter detection.
 Taxonomic classification was performed using Kraken2 (Wood et al., 2019), a k-mer-based classifier offering high speed and accuracy, followed by Bracken (Lu et al., 2017) to re-estimate species-level abundances from Kraken2 output.
 Community diversity was analyzed in R using phyloseq (McMurdie & Holmes, 2013) for taxonomic abundance visualization and alpha diversity, vegan (Oksanen et al., 2022) for beta diversity analysis via Bray-Curtis dissimilarity and PERMANOVA, and DESeq2 (Love et al., 2014) for differential abundance analysis.
 While newer compositional methods such as ANCOM-BC2 offer improved false discovery rate control in large microbiome datasets, DESeq2's negative binomial model is better suited to the small sample sizes used here (n=3 per group), where more conservative compositional approaches may lack the statistical power to detect biologically meaningful differences.
 DESeq2 remains widely used and well-validated for microbiome differential abundance at low sample sizes (McMurdie & Holmes, 2014).

 # Methods